codykrieger/dotvim/README.md

 # dotvim

-A modern, lightweight configuration for neovim and vim 8.0+.
+A modern, lightweight configuration for neovim.

 ## prerequisites

-- neovim + the python2/3 neovim bindings; OR
+- neovim + the python2/3 neovim bindings
-- vim 8.0+ configured `--with-lua`, `--with-python3`, and `--with-cscope`

-_Note that the bad ass asynchronous autocomplete functionality of this configuration currently only works with **neovim**._

 If you're on macOS, the easiest way to acquire the right versions of things is to use [Homebrew][homebrew]: